 Step 4 – Publish Your Articles of Organization

-After your articles of organization receives approval, you must publish the news in two newspapers within 120 days after the articles of organization become effective.
+After your articles of organization receive approval, you must publish the news in two newspapers within 120 days after the articles of organization become effective.

 The county clerk where the LLC resides will designate the newspapers where you should publish them.
-Once they’re published, an affidavit of publication and a certificate of publication must be submitted to the New York Department of State.
+Once published, an affidavit and a certificate of publication must be submitted to the New York Department of State.

-You’ll need to pay a publishing fee, which goes directly to the newspaper.
-The fee varies depending on your location and the publisher you choose.
+You’ll need to pay a publishing fee directly to the newspaper.
+The cost varies depending on your location and the publisher you choose.
 Once you publish the notice, you’ll need to request a certificate of publication from the New York Department of State and pay a $50 filing fee.